Ayumi Lotus brand logo for natural skincare

 Camphor Benefits for Muscles and Joints

 Camphor oil is widely used for muscle pain and joint stiffness.
 It causes a feeling of warmth and coolness on the skin, which relaxes tense muscles and distracts the nerves from pain.
-At the same time, blood flow increases and fresh blood is supplied to the area, which accelerates healing.
+At the same time, blood flow increases, bringing fresh blood to the area and accelerating healing.
 That is why camphor oil is often added to massage oils and muscle balms.

 Camphor Oil in Aromatherapy and Daily Wellness

 In aromatherapy, camphor oil is widely used for its icy, menthol scent and powerful stimulating effect on the brain.
-It is useful when you feel mentally exhausted, distracted or stressed, as many people confirm.
-It can help to: Increase concentration Reduce feelings of mental stress Create freshness and clarity of mind This makes it a suitable option for diffusers placed in workplaces or in situations where we feel under pressure.
+It is useful when you feel mentally exhausted, distracted, or stressed, as many people have confirmed.
+It can help increase concentration, reduce mental stress, and create a sense of freshness and clarity of mind.
+This makes it a suitable option for diffusers placed in workplaces or in situations where we feel under pressure.

 How to use camphor essential oil safely